ramar-work/ztable/README.md

 val2: 0
 </pre>

-Note that unless when using NULL as the middle argument to lt_init, there will always be data to free.
-So using lt_free will destroy the table data.
+Note that unless when using NULL as the middle argument to `lt_init`, there will always be data to free.
+So using `lt_free` will destroy the table data.
 <pre>
 lt_free( t );
 </pre>